Hydrocodone and Homatropine Syrup

 - Taking an opioid drug like hydrocodone and homatropine syrup may lead to a rare but very bad adrenal gland problem.
 Call your doctor right away if you have very bad dizziness or passing out, very bad upset stomach or throwing up, or if you feel less hungry, very tired, or very weak.

-- A very bad and sometimes deadly health problem called serotonin syndrome may happen if you take hydrocodone and homatropine syrup with drugs for depression, migraines, or certain other drugs.
-Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; very bad diarrhea, upset stomach, or throwing up; or very bad headache.
+- A severe and sometimes deadly problem called serotonin syndrome may happen if you take hydrocodone and homatropine syrup with certain other drugs.
+Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; severe diarrhea, upset stomach, or throwing up; or severe headache.

 What are some other side effects of Hydrocodone and Homatropine Syrup?